ichard26/ichard26.github.io/content/blog/2024/pip-24.2.md

 the isolated build environment.
 As long as setuptools 64+ still supports your Python version, a modern editable install will be performed.

+Finally, if you don't like either of those solutions, you can always throw away setuptools and switch to a different backend entirely.
+I've mentioned a few earlier, but there are even more options to choose from if you're willing to do some research and play around.
+I'd start with with the
+[Python Packaging User Guide's list of the commonly used backends][backends] if you want to replace setuptools.

-One potential snag is that setuptools has introduced a new kind of editable installs while rolling out PEP 660.
+If you stick with setuptools, one potential snag is that setuptools has introduced a new kind of editable installs while rolling out PEP 660.
 They're called [strict editable installs], which behave closer to a normal installation, but are implemented in an entirely different way from `setup.py develop`, potentially breaking certain workflows.
 If the [legacy behaviour is desired][legacy-editable], one must pass `--config-settings editable_mode=compat`.[^strict-editables]

 > **Warning**: Static analysis tools including mypy, pyright, and pylint may not function